kookaburra987/old-norse/README.md

-# old-norse
+# Old Norse

-java library for old icelandic norse language
+This is a java library for the Old Norse (ON) language.